CosmosSoftware/CosmosCms/README.md

 Content management is handled by an applications that uses:

-* CKEditor for easy WYSYG editing
+* CKEditor for easy "live" editing
 * Online version of VS Code
 * File management tool for the static website and upload NodeJS modules